2019 Pan American Games

 The 2019 Pan American Games (Juegos Panamericanos de 2019), officially the XVIII Pan American Games (XVIII Juegos Panamericanos) and commonly known as Lima 2019, were a multi-sport event governed by the Panam Sports Organization held in Lima, Peru from July 26 to August 11, 2019, with preliminary rounds in certain events having begun on July 24, 2019.
 These were the first Pan American Games to be held in Peru, and the seventh to be held in South America.

 The opening ceremony took place on July 26 at the National Stadium of Peru, and the Games were declared open by former Peruvian President Martín Vizcarra.
-These Pan American Games were held at venues in and around Lima, and are the largest sporting event ever hosted by the country.
+Events for this edition of Pan American Games were held at venues in and around Lima.
+This is the largest sporting event ever hosted by the country.